Marina Tsvetaeva: Early years

 In 1902, Maria contracted tuberculosis.
 A change in climate was recommended to help cure the disease, and so the family travelled abroad until shortly before her death in 1906, when Tsvetaeva was 14.
 They lived for a while by the sea at Nervi, near Genoa.
 There, away from the rigid constraints of a bourgeois Muscovite life, Tsvetaeva was able for the first time to run free, climb cliffs, and vent her imagination in childhood games.
 There were many Russian émigré revolutionaries residing at that time in Nervi, who may have had some influence on the young Tsvetaeva.

 In June 1904, Tsvetaeva was sent to school in Lausanne.
 Changes in the Tsvetaev residence led to several changes in school, and during the course of her travels she acquired the Italian, French, and German languages.
 She gave up the strict musical studies that her mother had imposed and turned to poetry.
 She wrote "With a mother like her, I had only one choice: to become a poet".

 In 1908, aged 16, Tsvetaeva studied literary history at the Sorbonne.
 During this time, a major revolutionary change was occurring within Russian poetry: the flowering of the Russian symbolist movement, and this movement was to colour most of her later work.
-It was not the theory which was to attract her, but the poetry and the gravity which writers such as Andrei Bely and Alexander Blok were capable of generating.
+It was not the theory that attracted her, but the poetry and the gravity that writers such as Andrei Bely and Alexander Blok were capable of generating.
 Her own first collection of poems, Vecherny Albom (Evening Album), self-published in 1910, promoted her considerable reputation as a poet.
 It was well received, although her early poetry was held to be insipid compared to her later work.
 It attracted the attention of the poet and critic Maximilian Voloshin, whom Tsvetaeva described after his death in A Living Word About a Living Man.
 Voloshin came to see Tsvetaeva and soon became her friend and mentor.